-What is the Best Cheap/Bargain/Deal Camera for 2018?
+What is the Best Cheap/Bargain/Deal Camera?

-Of course, a bargain camera may have a lower price, but provides a lot of value for the cost, making it a great deal.
+That question is easy to answer.
+The primary feature a cheap or budget camera requres is a low price.
+Of course, a bargain camera provides a lot of value for the cost, making it a great deal.

 The reasons for wanting a cheap camera vary:

 Despite finding yourself interested in a camera in this category, you still want a great image quality.
 Fortunately, even Canon's lowest-end camera models easily satisfy that requirement.

 Before I go over the list of cheap Canon cameras, I'll share a list of tips on getting the best deal on a Canon camera.

 Ultra-Low Price, Compact, Lightweight, Good AF System, Excellent APS-C Image Quality